MicrochipTech/AzureDemo_AnyCloud/README.md

 Two other things are dictated by the IoT Plug-and-Play method response standard.
 The response topic published to, includes an status code in the path of the topic, and the the rid value received with the method request.

-The response code is typically 200 for OK, and the rid value is handled much like the version field of property write resopnses.

-So the response topic follows this pattern: "$iothub/methods/res/`Response Code`/?$rid=`Request_RID`"
+The response code is typically 200 for OK, and the request ID value is handled much like the version field of property write responses.
+So the response topic follows this pattern: "$iothub/methods/res/`response_code`/?$rid=`request_ID`"

 Putting it all together for for the example reboot command received above, the response published has the following topic and payload: